This page is the entry point for Archetype's contract documents.

 • Storage rows are scoped by both world_id and run_id.

-• Broker queues and history are partitioned per world key.
+• Broker queues are partitioned per world key.

 • A fork shares runtime infrastructure, but not world identity.

-• Shutting down or removing one world MUST NOT invalidate sibling worlds that share the same runtime.
+• Shutting down or destroying one world MUST NOT invalidate sibling worlds that share the same runtime.

 CURRENT GAP:

-• remove_world() only removes the world from the world catalog and registry.
+• destroy_world() only removes the world from the world catalog and registry.
 It does not explicitly clear per-world broker state or provide true world-local shutdown semantics.

 Purpose

-This section defines the minimum contracts for any top-level "sugar" API that wraps Archetype's service layer.
-These requirements exist to prevent a convenience API from weakening the engine's concurrency guarantees, world lifecycle isolation, or broker-based command semantics.
+This section defines the minimum contracts for any top-level runtime API that wraps Archetype's service layer.
+These requirements exist to prevent a convenience API from weakening the engine's concurrency guarantees, world lifecycle isolation, or gate-based command semantics.

-The sugar API may improve ergonomics.
+The runtime API may improve ergonomics.
 It may not change the underlying behavioral contracts unless that change is explicitly designed, versioned, and tested.

 Scope